Last updated: November 2, 2023

 As mentioned above, before approaching Port Macquarie, it’s a good idea to visit the North Brother Lookout.

 From there, you can take the more scenic route into Port Macquarie via Ocean Drive along the coast.

 While we wouldn’t call Port Macquarie a foodie’s haven, there is plenty of choice when it comes to cafes, restaurants and pubs when spending your holiday break in the Port Macquarie area.

 A popular area where you will find a good variety of food options is the town centre north of William Street and west of Murray Street.

 Here are some great dining options in Port Macquarie:

-Hopefully this guide to the best things to do in Jervis Bay was helpful for you.
+Hopefully this guide to the best things to do in Port Macquarie was helpful.
 Here are a few more destination guides you might like: